View

 As you create your cluster content, remember to link back to your pillar page.
 This is key.
 And don't forget to link between your cluster content pieces when relevant.
 This maximizes the potential of your content cluster and makes it easier for both search engines and visitors to navigate your site.

 This might seem like a lot of work, but the payoff can be substantial.
-With a solid content cluster strategy, you can elevate your SEO game, attract more visitors, and establish your brand as an industry authority.
+With a solid content cluster strategy, you can elevate your SEO game, attract more visitors and establish your brand as an industry authority.
 It's a worthy investment!

 Making the Right Choices for Your Content Clusters